muhendees/kube-custom-scheduler/README.md

 Scheduler has 2 simple tasks:
 - Check for new events in `jobs` table and provision new Kubernetes job depending on job type.
-- Scans given namespace for jobs to be removed and associated resources older than 8 hours.
+- Scans given namespace for jobs and associated resources to be removed older than 8 hours.

 I have decided to use [Viper](https://github.com/spf13/viper) for configuration management
 and [Zerolog](https://github.com/rs/zerolog) for logging.
 But you can incorporate anything you want.
 Basically I am trying to keep all the configuration clean by using **ENV** vars

 ## Setup and Preliminary work

+### Kubernetes access: roles and permissions

+TBD

+### Container

+TBD

 ### QUEUE